owlbarn/tutorial/book/introduction/README.md

 There is a long way to go from simple math calculation to those large use cases.
 Now let's start from the very first step: installing Owl.

-## Why Compute With Functional Programming
+## What is Functional Programming

+**GUIDE:** Two pages.
+Have to include at least: imperative (procedure, OO); different computational model, one follows Church, the other Turing (who is the student of Church); basic lambda calculus.

 TBD: Function programming is ... but do we want to use a functional programming language to do scientific computing?